 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that the employment of all substance abuse and behavior disorder counselors, including behavior analysts, was expected to increase by 27% from 2010-2020.
+The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) reported that the employment of all substance abuse and behavior disorder counselors, including behavior analysts, was expected to increase by 22% from 2018-2028.
 Applicants holding a master's degree were generally considered to enjoy better employment prospects.
-The BLS published that the average annual salary among all types of substance abuse and behavior disorder counselors was $40,920 in May 2012; those working in association with colleges, universities, and professional schools earned an average of $55,320 a year.
+The BLS published that the average annual salary among all types of substance abuse and behavior disorder counselors was $44,630 in May 2018; those working in association with Government institutions earned a median pay of $51,690.